 Yes, you can also get all this stuff at the bulk barn, but if you are into one-stop shopping (as I am), these are fantastic deals and great to stock the pantry:

 I always have a stock of raw nuts in my pantry.
 I add to salads, smoothies, sauteed vegetables for healthy fats and extra deliciousness.
 Almonds, pecans and walnuts go in almost everything.

 Seeds are a total bargain at Costco!

-I use pumpkin seeds to give a nice crunch to salads (great source of zinc, which helps level the hormones).
+I use pumpkin seeds to give a nice crunch to salads (great source of zinc).

 I add chia to my smoothies every morning, which adds tons of nutrients and fiber, keeping me full until lunch.

 I add hemp hearts to salads, soups, smoothies, sauteed vegetables and yogurt for an extra protein kick.

 Flax seed is an amazing source of omega-3 fatty acids (especially for my vegetarian family, that doesn’t get it from fish).

 My favourite are the wild blueberries.
 Blueberries are a superfood – full of antioxidants.